 Madhur is one of the 10 members of teamE^2, who dared to challenge convention and came up with an out-of-the-box idea of building a prototype electric car, out of paper!

-Using principles of paper engineering, the students created the car’s outer body with recycled papier-mâché mixed with Plaster of Paris (PoP).
+Using principles of paper engineering, the students from the E^2 team in collaboration with another college club, Papertech, created the car’s outer body with recycled papier-mâché mixed with Plaster of Paris (PoP).

-“We collected paper waste from the campus and the neighbouring areas and shredded it all to make papier-mâché that was shaped into the body of the car.
-We also added PoP to ensure strength,” he adds.
+Elaborating on the same, Madhur says, “We collected paper waste from the campus and the neighbouring areas and shredded it all to make papier-mâché that was shaped into the body of the car.
+We also added PoP to ensure strength.”

 While the expenditure of making a car with a carbon-fibre body would have approximately cost close to Rs 3 lakh, this 40-kg car cost just Rs 1.78 lakh.